Harbor Maintenance Trust Fund

 The Great Lakes include 20 percent of the world’s surface freshwater and host a diverse ecosystem of aquatic and terrestrial life.
 Launched in 2010, the Great Lakes Restoration Initiative (GLRI) was created to restore and maintain the chemical, physical and biological integrity of the Great Lakes Basin ecosystem.
 The GLRI seeks to replace earlier piecemeal approaches to ecosystem restoration with a single comprehensive program.
 The Environmental Protection Agency (EPA) leads and administers the restoration initiative and partners with multiple federal agencies to carry out restoration projects.
 These projects include several that benefit the maritime industry.
 For example, GLRI funding supports ongoing work at the Great Ships Initiative, the world’s only fresh water ballast treatment technology test center.
 GLRI funds are also being used to implement beneficial reuse projects for dredge material disposal.

 Since 2010, Congress has appropriated $2.2 billion to support the program’s initiatives throughout the Great Lakes region.
-The FY2017 budget request includes $250 million, a $50 million cut from last year’s level.
-As stakeholders in a healthy, productive ecosystem, Great Lakes ports support the GLRI program and urge Congress to include $300 million in the EPA’s FY2017 budget.
+Unfortunately, the FY2018 budget request proposes to eliminate the program.
+As stakeholders in a healthy, productive ecosystem, Great Lakes ports support the GLRI program and urge Congress to reject the Administration’s proposal and include $300 million in the EPA’s FY2018 budget.

 State Assistance for Port Infrastructure